 Keep in mind that states have laws that can help you determine the limits on your student driver’s driving activities.
 For instance, all states consider driving under the influence to be illegal and many also have curfews in place for drivers under the age of 18.
 However, the exact stipulations may vary.

 Once you have your contract written, sit down with your teenager and discuss each point.
-Make sure your teenager understands what he or she is signing and why.
-Teenagers who understand the contract and the consequences that result from violating the contract will be more likely to drive safely, which will decrease the probability of an accident and, in turn, keep your insurance rates low.
+Make sure your teenager understands what they are signing and why.
+A teenage driver who understand the contract and the consequences that result from violating the contract will be more likely to drive safely, which will decrease the probability of an accident and, in turn, keep your insurance rates low.